"It's the living you have to be fearful of, not the monsters in your head."

 A Wolf in the Dark

-In the Kingdom of Durundal; hearts will be broken, loved ones lost and thrones burned - and only one thing is certain - there will be blood.
+In the Kingdom of Durundal; hearts can be broken, loved ones lost, thrones burned - but one thing is certain - there will be blood.

 'An intoxicating tale of monsters, heroes, and survival... as pure as a whisper, as delicate as a thought, as dangerous as a wolf in the dark.'

-Deliciously epic, this second book in the series introduces a cast of characters that play a pivotal role in all eight books.
+Deliciously epic, this second book in the series introduces a cast of characters that play a pivotal role in all nine books.
 Perfect for fans of Outlander and Game of Thrones.